HJCD-IK: GPU-Accelerated Inverse Kinematics through Batched Hybrid Jacobian Coordinate Descent: The HJCD-IK Algorithm

 We then enter the main orientation-aware CCD loop (\cref{alg:pccd} Lines 5-14) where each block uses two warps of threads for each joint.
 This ensures that each pair of warps is responsible for performing an update for a single joint of a single IK problem, one for orientation and one for position.
 At every iteration, these warps calculate coordinate descent updates while holding all other values constant, producing for each joint, in parallel, the orientation and position task residual (\cref{alg:pccd} Lines 6-8).

 To determine the best update for each step, these residuals are stored in shared memory, allowing for fast, low-overhead comparisons across each block in which we greedily select both the best orientation and position update and apply it (\cref{alg:pccd} Lines 9-10).
-If both updates target the same joint, we chose the larger of the two.
-To reduce the chance of this process jumping to a local minima, we require a minimum threshold for improvement, $\gamma$, along either the position or orientation task space.
+If both updates target the same joint, we choose the larger of the two.
+To reduce the chance of this process jumping to a local minimum, we require a minimum threshold for improvement, $\gamma$, along either the position or orientation task space.
 If this update fails, we instead randomly perturb the joint configuration.
-This greedy joint selection process allows us to skip joint updates that will result in no progress (e.g., when the normal axis of the rotation plane is close to that of the vector made between the joint and the target position) and reduce total computation time (\cref{alg:hjcd} Lines 11-13).

-Finally, once a seed satisfies the position and orientation error thresholds (\cref{alg:hjcd} Lines 14), the parallel loop is broken and all samples are returned.
+This greedy joint selection process allows us to skip joint updates that will result in no progress (e.g., when the normal axis of the rotation plane is close to that of the vector made between the joint and the target position) and reduce total computation time (\cref{alg:pccd} Lines 11-13).
+Once a seed satisfies the position and orientation error thresholds (\cref{alg:pccd} Line 14), the parallel loop is broken and all samples are returned.

-Because this initializer is very fast at finding reasonably good solutions but can struggle to satisfy extremely tight tolerances, it terminates at a coarse tolerance with only a modest number of iterations, deferring fine accuracy to the downstream Jacobian-based refinement.
-Each computation is lightweight, which allows us to scale to hundreds or even thousands of seeds and rapidly assemble a high-quality batch for subsequent refinement.
+Because this initializer is very fast at finding reasonably good solutions for large scales of hundreds to thousands of seeds, but can struggle to satisfy extremely tight tolerances, it terminates at a coarse tolerance with only a modest number of iterations, deferring fine accuracy to the downstream Jacobian-based refinement.